Time for a grown up debate: Methods and Scrum

 I have been writing recently on the alarming trends around PM ‘methods’, including the latest edition of the Scrum Guide, which was updated in 2017.

-There are people and groups developing and publishing methods, guides and standards etc. and we have to hope they are being written for the good of delivering complex projects more successfully.
+There are many people and groups developing and publishing methods, guides and standards etc. and we have to hope they are being written for the good of the world of delivering complex projects more successfully.
 A great ambition, but we need to be very honest and careful when we address such challenging topics.

 Projects are never a ‘production’ process

 People have said to me in the past “why can’t someone just write a book that tells you exactly what you need to do every time you manage a project”.
 The truth is that no such book can ever work, or will exist.
 You can write a book on principles of running better projects (Agile is a set of principles and values, not methods).
 However, there will never be one book covering the exact steps that will always be required to deliver even one type of project (e.g. software), let alone all projects.
 For me, the Scrum Guide is way too prescriptive.
 And if you agree with this comment, you have to ask why is this, in a very honest, objective and transparent manner.